davidfilipovic/recommendation-application/README.md

-## Recommendation application for video games on PC, built in Clojure.
+## Recommendation application for PC video games, built in Clojure.

-Tehnique used in this application is called collaborative filtering.
+  If you are bored with games you are currently playing and want to play something new and wild, this application is right choice for you.
+Built on using technique called collaborative filtering, it provides you a way to find new games based on your rating of games that you have already played, and accordingly rated.

-Advantage of this technique is that the system does not rely on the values for the feature variables of its items, and consequently such a system does not need to know about the characteristics of the items that are provided by it.
+  Advantage of technique used in this application is that the system does not rely on the values for the feature variables of its items (as in content-based filtering), and consequently such a system does not need to know about the characteristics of the items that are provided by it.
+There are a couple of algorithms in which collaborative filtering can be implemented, such as Slope One, Nearest Neighbor algorithm and Pearson correlation score, which is used in this application.

+  When the application is started, a user have to register or login.
+Initialy in database is inserted one user, admin, with username **admin**, and password **admin**, so you can log in with these credentials.
+After successful registration, Home page is shown, and because initialy there are no games in database, no game will be shown in minute or two, depending on users connection speed.
+After the page had been refreshed a couple of times, the list of games will be shown.
+After that, user can visit every game page, read about the game, and rate it.

-One note: in application are included *all* types of games that are implemented for playing on PC.
+One note: in application are included *all* types of games that are implemented for playing on PC, and the are exported from [Metasritics](http://www.metacritic.com)site.

   If, in any case, you receive a "Slow down, 429 Too Many Requests" error, just refresh the page again.
 This is because Metacritics have some kind of restricting policy related to crawling pages.

 ## Instaling instructions